xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 [y/n]:
 ```

-Select [y] will start two more filtration based on miscibility and boiling point check.
+Select [y] will take the following actions:

 - If a solvent has an immiscible pair within the same predicted group, this group will be filtered out.
-- If a solvent has a lower boiling point than set temperature, this group will be filtered out.
+- If a solvent has a lower boiling point than the temperature set, this group will be filtered out.

-Once everything has been successfully checked, *SolvPred* will return you the path of advanced filtration log.The whole process has now been finished:
+Once everything has been successfully checked, *SolvPred* will return the path of advanced filtration log.
+The whole process has now been finished:

 ```